How Can The Government Prove False Imprisonment With Rape Charges?

 One of the most important steps that someone can take if they are accused of rape or sexual assault with the added complication of false imprisonment is to consult with a local attorney.
 Even admitting presence in the location where the accuser placed the rape could complicate the defense.
 It’s never too late, however, to get an attorney involved.

 An experienced criminal defense lawyer can evaluate all the details of a specific case and ensure that the rights of the accused are upheld, as well as minimize potential legal and personal consequences.
 In fact, it can be advisable to find a criminal defense attorney who has worked with law enforcement and courts in the local area, because courts and law enforcement institutions in different jurisdictions may have different methods of approaching the same charges.

-If you or someone you know is facing rape charges in the Lincoln or Omaha, Nebraska with the added complication of false imprisonment allegations, contact the criminal defense attorneys at Berry Law Firm to learn more about your rights.
+If you or someone you know is facing rape charges in the Lincoln or Omaha, Nebraska with the added complication of false imprisonment allegations, contact the criminal defense attorneys at Berry Law to learn more about your rights.